dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Dance Floor Furniture.md

 A dazzling array of brightly-colored lights arranged in a square grid.
 Gives off an electronic glow as the color pattern shifts.

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 9500

+item_uid: Dance Floor Furniture

 # shops selling Dance Floor:

 coco_festival_shop_name sells it for 3 festival tokens.

   can buy it when meeting conditions:

-filter_autumn = False

-filter_spring = True

-filter_summer = False

-filter_winter = False
+    - it is spring